fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 ## Metadata
 Metadata is accessed as an attribute on both `Fog::Compute::RackspaceV2::Server` and `Fog::Compute::RackspaceV2::Metadata::Image`.
 Metadata can be specified during creation of a server or an image.
 Please refer to [Create Server](#create_server) or [Create Image](create_image) sections for more information.

-This example demonstrates how to iterate through a server's metadata
+This example demonstrates how to iterate through a server's metadata:

 	server.metadata.each {|metadatum| puts "#{metadatum.key}: #{metadatum.value}" }

-You can get or set metadata in a similar manner as you would a hash:
+Metadata can be retrieved and updated in a manner similar to a hash:

 	server.metadata["os_type"]

 	server.metadata["installed_ruby"] = "MRI 1.9.3"

-You metadata will also respond to `save` and `reload`
+Metadata will also respond to `save` and `reload` like so:

 	server.metadata.save